 Selling a home, like buying, is a practical as well as an emotional decision with momentous implications.
 A home is the biggest investment most people will ever make.
 Its purchase often signifies a life-changing moment – marriage, a new job, or the birth of a child – and is an exciting time.
 However, most of us experience more than one life-changing moment, and that may mean considering whether or not it is time to sell.
-Following are Pure Equity Group’s top four things to consider when trying to decide if it is time to sell your home.
+In fact, a comparison of market vales over the last four years shows that now might be the window of opportunity you’ve been waiting for.
+Following are my top four points to consider when trying to decide if it is time to sell your home.

 Your mortgage isn’t the only thing to consider.
 Take a look at the rest of your debt.
 If you’ve paid off all or the vast majority of your non-mortgage debt and your savings account can cover three to six months of expenses, then you’re on solid financial ground.
 You’ll need something of a cushion to get your existing house ready to sell, pay for selling costs, and to move to your new place.
 These aren’t part of equity, but they can add up.
 If the numbers still come out in the black, maybe it’s time to consider selling.